1922 regnal list of Ethiopia: Louis J. Morié's Histoire de l'Éthiopie

 Writing for Asiatic Review, Frederick A. Edwards noted that Morié had "[attempted] to bring all the Kings named in the various [Ethiopian] lists into one line of succession" but warned readers that his work was an "unsafe guide" that "may well be disregarded" despite "[posing] as an authoritative precisian".
-Edwards observed that Morié's "identifications and his dates are quite arbitrary" and fails to provide authoritative sources for why these dates were chosen.
+Edwards observed that Morié's "identifications and his dates are quite arbitrary" and that he fails to provide authoritative sources explaining why he chose these dates.
 Edwards concludes his brief overview of Morié's work by stating "[Morié's] identifications of Kings in one list with those in another are often forced and unsatisfactory, and he has fallen into some obvious errors."

-Morié's book displays his desire to hold on to religion and Biblical narratives in a world that was increasingly looking towards science.
-He showed concern with the possibility of abandoning religion, which would result in the "civilized" peoples of the world to descend down the moral scale.
-Morié felt that it was possible for science and religion to be in agreement.
+Morié's book displays his desire to hold on to religion and Biblical narratives in a world that was becoming increasingly secular.
+He expressed concern about the possibility of abandoning religion, which would result in the "civilized" peoples of the world descending the moral scale.
+Morié felt that science and religion could be in agreement.
 He described Atheism as a cause of moral and political decadence.
-Because of his anxieties of the decline of religion, Morié sought to base his historical narrative around the Biblical timeline.
-He described the Book of Genesis as the best source to consult on the most remote parts of human history.
+Because of his anxieties about the decline of religion, Morié sought to base his historical narrative around the Biblical timeline.
+He described the Book of Genesis as the best source for the most remote parts of human history.

 Morié believed the "Ethiopian state of Meroe" was the oldest empire of the post-Flood world, having been founded by Cush of the Bible, and went on to birth the kingdoms of Egypt, Uruk, Babylon, Assyria and Abyssinia.
 Morié followed the Biblical tradition by crediting Nimrod, a son of Cush, with founding Uruk and Babylon, and crediting Mizraim, a son of Ham, with founding Egypt.
 He additionally identified Mizraim with the Egyptian god Osiris, Ham with Amun and Cush with Khonsu.
-Morié defined the history of "Ethiopia" as divided into two parts; Ancient Nubia and Christian Abyssinia, and defined "Ethiopians" as the Nubian and Abyssinian peoples.
+Morié defined the history of "Ethiopia" as divided into two parts: Ancient Nubia and Christian Abyssinia, and defined "Ethiopians" as the Nubian and Abyssinian peoples.
 Morié acknowledged the potential confusion this could cause and thus occasionally used "Abyssinia" to specify which of these two regions he was writing about, with a priority of using "Ethiopia" for ancient Nubia.